-We estimate that the net proceeds from the sale of shares of common stock in this offering will be approximately \$158.3 million, based on the initial public offering price of \$20.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$182.5 million based on the initial public offering price of \$20.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of common stock in this offering will be approximately \$118.0 million, based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated price range set forth on the cover of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$136.1 million based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated price range set forth on the cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.